mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies a Commit message by taking the following steps:

-* Verify that the `epoch` field of the enclosing MLSContent is equal to the `epoch` field of the current GroupContext object
+* Verify that the `epoch` field of the enclosing FramedContent is equal to the `epoch` field of the current GroupContext object

 * Unprotect the Commit using the keys from the current epoch:
-  * If the message is encoded as MLSPlaintext, verify the membership MAC using the `membership_key`
+  * If the message is encoded as PublicMessage, verify the membership MAC using the `membership_key`
-  * If the message is encoded as MLSCiphertext, decrypt the message using the `sender_data_secret` and the (key, nonce) pair from the step on the sender's hash ratchet indicated by the `generation` field.
+  * If the message is encoded as PrivateMessage, decrypt the message using the `sender_data_secret` and the (key, nonce) pair from the step on the sender's hash ratchet indicated by the `generation` field.

-* Verify that the signature on the MLSContent message as described in Section {{content-authentication}}.
+* Verify that the signature on the FramedContent message as described in Section {{content-authentication}}.

 * Verify that the `proposals` vector is valid as specified in {{proposal-list-validation}}.